mathjiajia/config.nvim/README.md

 - `lua/plugins.lua` -- Neovim plugins installed
-- `after/plugin` -- A folder full of the configurations needed for each individual plugin,
+- `after/plugin` -- A folder full of the configurations needed for each individual plugin, stored in the form `[pluginName].lua`
-- `after/plugin/lsp.lua` -- configurations for language serves
+- `after/plugin/lsp.lua` -- The configuration for language serves
 - `plugin/keymaps.lua` -- Various keymaps
 - `plugin/options.lua` -- General settings and options
-  stored in the form `[pluginName].lua`
-- `luasnippets` -- useful snippets for different languages
+- `luasnippets` -- Useful snippets for different languages